ZeeSpire/zss-afk-site/jekyll/_posts/2022-08-14-best-places-to-watch-the-sunset-in-santorini.markdown

 We were fortunate enough to witness this amazing sunset from our accommodation - Divine Cave Experience [(read about it here)](/our-divine-cave-experience-in-santorini).

+You can also watch it from Skaros Rock.

 ## Akrotiri Lighthouse

 <!-- full width in article image -->